LeChapellierFou/GTAIV-Parachute-Project/README.md

 The project is based on decompiled scripts from Rockstar Games GTA IV.

 Available only for TBOGT!!!

+- Add the parachute_mp folder to the resources folder.

+Works with all player models

 For the HappinessMP community.
 It is not compatible with CitizenIV or others.